Exchange Connector Developer Tutorial

 |(5) User stream tracker||Tracking user data specific to the current user of the bot.|

-This guide is intended to get you familiarized with basic structure of a connector in Hummingbot.
-It will guide you through the scope of creating/modifying the necessary components to implement an exchange connector.
+This guide will help you learn about the basic structure of a connector in Hummingbot.
+Included in this guide is the scope of creating/modifying the necessary components to implement an exchange connector.

 By the end of this guide, you should: